-Statistical analysis was performed with SPSS version 22.0 (Chicago, IL, United States) and R version 3.2.0 (R foundation for Statistical Computing, Vienna, Austria).
+Statistical analysis was performed with SPSS version 22.0 (Armonk, NY, United States) and R version 3.2.0 (R foundation for Statistical Computing, Vienna, Austria).
 Pearson’s χ2 test or Fisher’s exact test was used to compare the difference in the distribution of categorical variables.
 Differences in continuous variables were tested with Student’s t-test.
 The endpoint of the retrospective study was overall survival (OS), which was calculated from the date of diagnosis to death from any cause or the last follow-up.
 Survival curves were estimated using the Kaplan-Meier method and compared by the log-rank test.
 A multivariate Cox proportional hazards model was used to estimate adjusted hazard ratios (HRs) and 95% confidence intervals (CIs) and to identify independent predictors for 5-year OS.